 Be it culture change initiatives and M&A, digital transformation, or organizational structure overhauls, studies frequently reveal that the outcomes of business transformation projects are often far from optimum – yet companies continue to invest in change management.
-According to Ewan Main, C0-Founder and CEO of global change consultancy Daggerwing Group, many leaders have been trying for years to make change happen without seeing plans turn into reality.
+According to Ewan Main, Co-Founder and CEO of global change consultancy Daggerwing Group, many leaders have been trying for years to make change happen without seeing plans turn into reality.

 Main and his global team are on a mission to help companies break the cycle of failure in change management.
-Their proven methods are tied to both business principles and universal behavioral insights on why people do and do not change – and then use those insights to design and execute plans to make change happen and make it stick.
+Their proven methods are tied to both business principles and universal behavioral insights on why people do and do not change – and then they use those insights to design and execute plans to make change happen and make it stick.
 Following is the conversation that ManageHR had with Main.

 Your company’s mantra is, “Do change right the first time.”
 What is that all about?

 Daggerwing has been around for more than 20 years, primarily working with leaders of Fortune 500 firms.
 By the time we get brought in, the leaders are often frustrated or discouraged from past failed experiences in transformation.
 They want more than a strategy document and spreadsheet; they want a partner that knows how to change the mindsets and behaviors of thousands of employees – quickly and sustainably.
 We understand that real change only happens when the people inside the company are ready to make the change happen, and if you focus on the psychology of change, you can design and execute a plan that makes change happen right the first time and makes it last.

 What are the factors that usually lead to the failure of change initiatives?